jstutters/pyunc/README.rst

 Requirements
 ------------

-Plumbium is tested with Python v2.7 and 3.4.
-The module will install ``numpy`` as a dependency.
+pyunc is tested with Python v2.7 and 3.4.
+The module will install numpy and nibabel as dependencies.

 Contribute